 - Local citation sites for 100 US cities

-- Top 50 local citation sites in the US, UK, Canada & Australia
+- Top 50 local citation sites

 - Niche citation sites for 41 business categories

-- Top 100 International citation sites
+- Top Free International citation sites

 In addition to the structured citations (seen above) where you fill in your NAP into specified boxes, don’t forget about unstructured citations, where you add your information in the body of an article or comments.
 You’ll of course want to obtain these citations at higher authority sites, but they can be had at any of the following: